AdobeDocs/experience-manager-65.en/help/assets/video.md

 ---
 title: Video in Dynamic Media
-description: Learn how to work with video in Dynamic Media such as best practices for encoding videos, publishing videos to YouTube, viewing video reports, and adding closed captioning, subtitles, or chapter markers to videos.
+description: Learn how to work with video in Dynamic Media such as best practices for encoding videos, publishing videos to YouTube, and viewing video reports.
+Also learn how to add closed captioning, subtitles, or chapter markers to videos.
 mini-toc-levels: 3
 uuid: 97f311a3-a227-479a-91bf-fb54ecd1a55d
 contentOwner: Rick Brough